-Except for resolutions and memorials that concern the business of either chamber, resolutions and memorials must be requested by the 87th calendar day of the session and introduced by the 90th calendar day of the session.
+Except for resolutions and memorials that concern the business of either chamber, resolutions and memorials must be requested by the 87th legislative day of the session and introduced by the 90th legislative day of the session.

 Yes, in addition to bill request deadlines, there are bill introduction deadlines.

 One of your first three bills requested must be "prefiled" – that is, given to the House or Senate front desk staff five calendar days before the first day of the legislative session for introduction on the first day of session.
-The other two of your first three bills must be introduced by the third calendar day of session for the Senate or the seventh calendar day of session for the House.
-All remaining bills (normally the last two of the five bill requests allotted to each member) must be introduced by the 17th calendar day in the Senate and the 22nd calendar day in the House.
+The other two of your first three bills must be introduced by the third legislative day of session for the Senate or the seventh legislative day of session for the House.
+All remaining bills (normally the last two of the five bill requests allotted to each member) must be introduced by the 17th legislative day in the Senate and the 22nd legislative day in the House.